nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example**: `P12345`, `P54321`
 >
 >2.
 Any input field in HealthVault only accepts space and alphanumeric characters
 >3.
-The gender field input should only be "M", "F" or "Others"
+The gender field input is case-insensitive but should only be "M", "F" or "Others" or any other upper and lower case versions.
 >4.
-The age field input should be a positive integer starting from 0 but less than 150
+The age field input should be a positive integer starting from 0 to inclusive of 150

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **Example of usage**: